tobyL05/IB_CompsciHL_IA/README.md

 mvn javafx:run
 ```

-### Windows Excecutable
+### Windows Excecutable/JAR file
-- Still figuring out how to distribute the exe...
+- Double-click the file

 ### Uninstalling the application
 - Go to the install location and delete the directory
+- If you have a JAR or exe simply delete the file.
 - Go into %AppData$, find "BilingualBible" folder and delete it.

 ## Known Bugs